paloul/babylon-eks-cluster/Readme.md

 You must execute `awscli` or `eksctl` commands while assuming the correct role in order
 to deploy the cluster under the right account.
 This is done with either the `--profile`
-option or the use of an environment variable `AWS_PROFILE`, i.e. `export AWS_PROFILE=bl-profile1`, before executing any commands.
+option or the use of an environment variable `AWS_PROFILE`, i.e. `export AWS_PROFILE=bl-profile1`,
+before executing any commands.
+Visit [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html#using-profiles) for information.

 Execute the following command to verify you configured `awscli` and `eksctl` correctly:
 ```